luizcurti/stock_system/README.md

+# Stock System
+## Prerequisites
-Before starting to run the application, we have the following steps
+Before running the application, make sure you have the following installed:
+- Docker (for setting up the database)
+- Yarn (for package management)

+## Setup
+Run Docker:
-1 - Run docker compose -up in a terminal to load the database.
+Open a terminal and run the following to load the database:
+* docker-compose up

+### Create Database Tables:
-2 - Inside the SQL folder, we have a file "stock.sql", it is necessary to create the tables using it.
+Inside the SQL folder, run the stock.sql file to create the necessary tables.

-3 - After creating the Database, open another terminal and inside the system directory use the yarn install command to install all the dependencies.
+### Install Dependencies:
+Open another terminal, navigate to the project directory, and run:
+* yarn install

+### Run the Application:
+After installing dependencies, run:
-4 - Use yarn restart command to run the build
+* yarn restart

+### API Documentation:
-5 - The file "Insomnia.json" has all the routes to run the application.
+The file Insomnia.json contains all the API routes for testing the application.

+## Usage
+Start the application by running the appropriate build command as shown above.

+Test endpoints using the Insomnia.json file or any API client of your choice.